Best Games Like Cyberpunk 2077

 Developed by: DICE

 When Mirror’s Edge: Catalyst came out, first-person didn’t work well dynamically until then.
-But with this game, people realized that there is much more potential for first-person gameplay than that was known until then.
+But with this game, people realized there is much more potential for first-person gameplay than what was known until then.

-Cyberpunk 2077, might be a much more pessimistic representation of the future, while Catalyst introduced us to the Glass world, which was much more composed and clean outlook of the future, but aspects like brutality, chaos, corruption, and other things are same for both games.
+Cyberpunk 2077 might be a more pessimistic representation of the future, while Catalyst introduced us to the Glass world, which was a more composed and clean outlook.
+Still, aspects like brutality, chaos, corruption, and other things are the same for both games.

 4. Ghostrunner